apache/spark/docs/mllib-feature-extraction.md

 ## ElementwiseProduct

-ElementwiseProduct multiplies individual vector samples by a provided weighting vector component-wise.
+ElementwiseProduct multiplies each input vector by a provided "weight" vector, using element-wise multiplication.
+In other words, it scales each column of the dataset by a scalar multiplier.
 This represents the [Hadamard product](https://en.wikipedia.org/wiki/Hadamard_product_%28matrices%29) between the input vector, `v` and transforming vector, `w`, to yield a result vector.

 `\[ \begin{pmatrix}
 v_1 \\